Educational Guides on Ethnic Fashion

 Lehenga Choli?

-A Lehenga choli is a three-piece set: a voluminous skirt, a fitted blouse (choli or crop top), and a dupatta you can drape in multiple ways.
-The vibe: high-glam, statement-making, and perfect for “all eyes on me” moments.
+A festive regional ensemble known as the Lehenga choli is a three-piece set: a voluminous skirt, a fitted blouse (choli), and a dupatta that can be draped in multiple ways.
+The vibe: high-glam, statement-making, and prominent for ceremonial milestones.

 1. Skirt (Lehenga): Can be circular, A-line, mermaid, or panelled.

-2. Choli: From sleeveless to full-sleeve, sweetheart to high neck.
+2. Choli: Styles range from sleeveless to full-sleeve, sweetheart to high neck.

 3. Dupatta: Classic shoulder drape, across-the-bust, or sari-style.